CuMA: Aligning LLMs with Sparse Cultural Values via Demographic-Aware Mixture of Adapters: Introduction

 We argue that this failure is rooted in gradient interference.
-Human values exhibit \textbf{Cultural Sparsity}~\cite{KOSTINA20151019}, clustering into distinct, conflicting modes rather than forming a continuous spectrum~\cite{LIU2025104099}.
-A single dense model cannot simultaneously fit these opposing clusters~\cite{sukiennik2025evaluationculturalvaluealignment,adilazuarda2025surveysnarrativesrethinkingcultural}.
+Human values are inherently sparse~\cite{KOSTINA20151019}, clustering into distinct, conflicting modes rather than forming a continuous spectrum~\cite{LIU2025104099}.
+A single dense model cannot simultaneously fit these opposing clusters~\cite{sukiennik2025evaluationculturalvaluealignment,adilazuarda-etal-2024-towards}.
 Consequently, to minimize global error, it converges to a statistical average, or the "diluted middle", as visualized in Figure~\ref{fig:teaser}.

-To address this, we propose \textbf{\textsc{CuMA}} (\textbf{Cu}ltural \textbf{M}ixture of \textbf{A}dapters), a framework that reformulates alignment as a \textbf{conditional capacity separation} problem.
-Standard Mixture-of-Experts (MoE) route tokens based solely on internal hidden states~\cite{zhou2022mixtureofexpertsexpertchoicerouting,li2024mixtureofexpertsllmsecretlyembedding}, struggling to distinguish culturally conflicting preferences within similar contexts~\cite{wang2024scalinglawsmodelarchitectures}.
-This design is motivated by the insight that cultural differences are driven by both semantic and demographic proxies~\cite{adilazuarda2025surveysnarrativesrethinkingcultural}.
+To address this, we propose \textsc{CuMA}, a framework that reformulates alignment as a conditional capacity separation problem.
+Standard Mixture-of-Experts (MoE) route tokens based solely on internal hidden states~\cite{10.5555/3600270.3600785,li2024mixtureofexpertsllmsecretlyembedding}, struggling to distinguish culturally conflicting preferences within similar contexts~\cite{wang-etal-2024-scaling}.
+This design is motivated by the insight that cultural differences are driven by both semantic and demographic proxies~\cite{adilazuarda-etal-2024-towards}.
 Therefore, \textsc{CuMA} conditions expert selection on the joint representation of semantic content and the user's demographic profile.
-This allows the router to learn a \textbf{Latent Cultural Topology}, where parameter subspaces are specialized not just by what is being asked, but by who is asking, effectively isolating gradients and preserving cultural diversity~\cite{fu2022latenttopologyinductionunderstanding}.
+This allows the router to learn a latent cultural topology, where parameter subspaces are specialized not just by what is being asked, but by who is asking, effectively isolating gradients and preserving cultural diversity~\cite{fu2022latenttopologyinductionunderstanding}.

 Our contributions are as follows: (1) We formally identify cultural sparsity as the geometric root of alignment failure in pluralistic settings, demonstrating that dense parameterization inevitably leads to \textit{Mean Collapse}, a structural inability to resolve conflicting modes;